10 Strategies for Pet Tax Deductions

 • Any travel related to breeding the animal (for instance, to breed exotic or rare animals or to acquire delicate or fragile breeding materials such as horse semen).

 Running a pet boarding business can also be a rewarding and profitable venture.
-This includes not only animals in your care at your business/home location, but also caring for pets in the homes of their owners by grooming, walking, ‘animal sitting’, or training.
+This includes caring for pets in your own home and any grooming, walking, or animal setting that takes place in someone else’s home.

-Obviously, the expenses related to the care and feeding of the animals in your care will be deductible in the operation of the business, but it may also include the ability to deduct your own animal in the process.
-Your pet could provide companionship and a calming effect for the boarded pets.
-Possibly even entertainment and socialization for the boarded animals.
+Expenses related to the care and feeding of the animals in your care will be deductible in the operation of the business.
+It may also include the ability to deduct your own animal in the process.
+Your pet could provide companionship and a calming effect for boarded pets, for example.
 This implies that your pet becomes a necessary expense for the business operation.

 According to the IRS, expenses must be ordinary and necessary for the operation of the business and must be incurred with the intent of making a profit.
 As a pet trainer, your expertise and reasoning for the purpose of your own pet in the operation will be important to justify the expense.
 Make sure you properly document your position in an effort to take such write-offs.

-Again, if your personal pet legitimately serves a business purpose the expenses related to the operations of the business will be deductible such as:
+Again, if your personal pet legitimately serves a business purpose, deductible expenses related to business operations include:

 • The purchase of your animal